LoneDev6/Wiki-ItemsAdder/plugin-usage/first-install.md

 {% endhint %}

 Before using the plugin you have to decide the resourcepack hosting method.\
-Click down here to decide an hosting method for the resourcepack (best method: `self-host`).
+Click down here to decide a hosting method for the resourcepack (best method: `self-host`).

 {% content-ref url="resourcepack-hosting/" %}
 [resourcepack-hosting](resourcepack-hosting/)